 Featured Treatment Center

-There is a growing problem with women and opioids.
-The opioid epidemic impacts both men and women at an alarming rate, but it impacts the two groups differently.
-While men are more likely to be victims of opioid abuse than women, women are more likely to develop a substance use disorder than men.
-Men are also more likely overdose and fatally overdose than women, and they are more likely to be given Naloxone the drug prescribed for opioid overdoses than women.19.5 million women used illicit drugs in 2017—including Opioids; clearly the prevalence of women Opioid addiction cannot be ignored.
+There is a growing problem with women and Opioids.
+The Opioid epidemic impacts both men and women at an alarming rate, but it impacts the two groups differently.
+While men are more likely to be victims of Opioid abuse than women, women are more likely to develop a Substance Use Disorder (SUD) than men.
+Men are also more likely to overdose and fatally overdose than women, and they are more likely to be given Naloxone the drug prescribed for Opioid overdoses than women.
+19.5 million women used illicit drugs in 2017—including Opioids; clearly the prevalence of women Opioid addiction cannot be ignored.

 Help is out there